xcat2/xcat-core/docs/source/guides/admin-guides/basic_concepts/global_cfg/index.rst

 The port used by the xcatd daemon for client/server communication.

 * xcatiport:
-The port used by xcatd to receive install status updates from nodes.
+The port used by xcatd to receive installation status updates from nodes.

 * xcatlport:
 The port used by xcatd command log writer process to collect command output.